|

 Behind the body kamae.

-Step back with the right foot, and position the sword so that it
+Step back with the right foot, and position the blade so that it

-angles down with the tip hidden from the opponent, with the left
+angles edge down with the tip hidden from the opponent, with the left

 hand near the right hip.